alan-turing-institute/defoe/docs/nls_demo_examples/nls_demo_individual_queries.md

 Important:
 	* You need to have the postgresql driver, or [download it](https://jdbc.postgresql.org/) and indicate it in the spark-submit command (see previous command).
-	* You need to have previously the postgreSQL database created.
+	* You need to have previously the postgreSQL database created- [See extended notes](https://github.com/alan-turing-institute/defoe/blob/master/defoe/psql/postgreSQL_Spark_Notes.txt).
 However, the table will be created automatically.
 		```createdb -d defoe_db
 		```